 But there are few other interesting facts about the Greek transliterations of the Cry found in Mt and Mk which Greg doesn’t discuss which I’d like to consider.

 (a) Ancient Hebrew and Aramaic were different but very closely related languages.
 For example, lama (some MSS have limi, “to what” or “for what”) is both Hebrew and Aramaic for “why.”
-There’s no deciding what language Jesus cried in based on this word.
+There’s no deciding what language (Hebrew or Aramaic) Jesus cried out in based on this word.
 And both Hebrew and Aramaic indicate the perfect tense of the 2nd person singular with the attached pronoun “me” (as in “You ______ ed me” ) by suffixing the verb root with “—ani.”
 The verb conjugations are identical in Hebrew and Aramaic.

 (b) “My God” doesn’t settle the matter either, since it is transliterated differently in Matthew and Mark.
 Most ancient Greek MSS traditions try to normalize these differences between the two.
 Only the Byzantine text consistently preserves the distinction.
 (Of course the Nestle-Aland preserved the differences as well.)
 What differences?
 Well, Matthew transliterates Jesus’ Cry with Eli (Ἠλί) for “My God” which, interestingly, mirrors the Hebrew of Ps 22.
 Mark has Eloi (Ἐλωΐ) which is Aramaic and not biblical Hebrew.